wanhsiu/portfolio/src/pages/projects/gather-picnic.md

 projectDate: 2021-07-18T17:20:56.650Z
 description: I created the concept and identity system for ***gather*** - a giant picnic event to welcome the spring season.
 It is inspired by Hanami picnic during cherry blossom season in Japan.
-In translation means “ flower viewing”.
+In translation means “flower viewing”.
 The identity consists of floral graphic elements, the name of the organization, and a grid that is used as an organizing principle.
 details: |-